-Parental leave (yes, applies to dads) is now 18 months instead of 12.
-Maternity leave can start 12 weeks before the baby is born instead of 8 weeks.
+Parental leave (yes, it applies to dads) is now 18 months instead of 12.
+Maternity leave benefits can start 12 weeks before the baby is born instead of 8 weeks.

-What to expect for payment?
-Whereas with the 12-month plan you would be eligible for 55% of your income up to $543 per week.
-The new plan will be lower.
+What to expect when it comes to payment?
+With the 12-month plan you would be eligible for 55% of your income (up to a maximum of $543 per week).
+The payments under the new plan, because it is stretched out over a longer time, will be lower.
 The first 15 weeks, you will still receive the 55%, but after that, it will be reduced to 33%.

 Qualification requirements still stay the same.
-You must have worked at least 600 hours in the last year.
 To qualify, you need to have worked at least 600 hours in the last year.

 What does this mean for you?
 Could you afford to stay home for 18 months?
 Will you want to?